hunnit-zae/hunnit-zae/README.md

 🎓 Graduated from Rutgers University with a degree in Computer Science.

-🔍 Currently working as a software developer at A round ENT.
+🔍 Working as a software developer at A round ENT.
+2023/09 - 2023/12
+🔍 Working as a RPA/WMS devloper at LX Pantos 2024/12 - current

 📫 How to reach me: to.geonjaebaek@gmail.com.